susom/tide/README.md

       21:24:58,919 INFO  [direct-runner-worker]     org.apache.beam.sdk.io.FileBasedSink$WriteOperation.removeTemporaryFiles(FileBasedSink.java:805) Will remove known temporary file /workspaces/output/1629926684106/.temp-beam-fb9dbd2c-f17c-4d4a-a99c-8034e4d2fef9/f1ccd490-eb10-4cee-a5a2-96c82f221c74®
    ```
    On completion of execution of previous command, TiDE output will be available in the "output" folder.
 For every execution, application will create a subfolder in the "output" folder using "current timestamp in long format".
 For latest execution output, use the folder with latest timestamp.
 This folder will have 3 sets of output:
-   1. At the root of "current timestamp in long format" folder, one or more files in jsonl format containing original note, deid note, and findings.
+   1. At the root of "current timestamp in long format" folder, one or more files in newline delimited JSON files (jsonl) format containing original note, deid note, and findings.
    2. A subfolder "individual" containing deid notes.
 This folder will have one file corresponding to each input note.
    3. A subfolder "annotator" containing output in Doccano format.
 This folder will have one file corresponding to each input note.

-# Output-GCP
+   ### Output-GCP

    On completion of execution of previous command, TiDE output will be available in the GCP bucket specified in the "outputResource" argument.
-TiDE output is in jsonl format.
+TiDE output is in newline delimited JSON files (jsonl) format.

-### Prerequisites-Source
+## Prerequisites-Source

    1. GitHub (Source Repository)